pivot-access-ltd/bma-offline-docs/src/how-to-deploy-machines-5112.md

 ```

 [note]
 To deploy with the CLI, the node must have a status of 'Allocated'.
-See 'Acquire a node' above.
+See 'Allocate a node' above.
 [/note]

 <a href="#heading--configure-deployment-timeout"><h3 id="heading--configure-deployment-timeout">Configure deployment timeout</h3></a>